raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/lab04/readme.md

     ./setup_linux.sh
     ```

-1. you will see output like this, means all OK , else , refer Steven
+1. you will see output like this, means all OK.
     ```sh
     Installation of az cli , kubectl and azdata seems OK Client Version: version.Info{Major:"1", Minor:"21", GitVersion:"v1.21.0", GitCommit:"cb303e613a121a29364f75cc67d3d580833a7479", GitTreeState:"clean", BuildDate:"2021-04-08T16:31:21Z", GoVersion:"go1.16.1", Compiler:"gc", Platform:"linux/amd64"}